Netmera/Netmera-Flutter-Example/README.md

  Netmera.requestPushNotificationAuthorization();
 ```

-You can call the `areNotificationsEnabled()` method if you need to know the status of permissions.
+You can call the `checkNotificationPermission()` method if you need to know the status of permissions.

 ```
- Netmera.areNotificationsEnabled().then((enabled) {
+ Netmera.checkNotificationPermission().then((status) {
-      // Use the enabled status of permission as boolean });
+      // NotificationPermissionStatus.notDetermined
+      // NotificationPermissionStatus.blocked
+      // NotificationPermissionStatus.denied
+      // NotificationPermissionStatus.granted
+ });
 ```